M-10. Introduction to Paleography, 800–1500

 In their personal statement, applicants should describe the degree of their present knowledge of Latin and their reasons for wishing to take this course.

-Consuelo Dutschke is Curator of Medieval and Renaissance Manuscripts at Columbia University, a position she has held since 1993.
+Consuelo Dutschke is Curator of Medieval and Renaissance Collections at Columbia University’s Rare Book & Manuscript Library, a position she has held since 1993.
 She is the author of the two-volume Guide to Medieval and Renaissance Manuscripts at the Huntington Library (1989) and co-founder, with Charles Faulhaber, of the online cross-institutional catalogue, Digital Scriptorium.
 In 2005 she was elected to the Comité international de paléographie latine, and has served on its board of councilors since 2010.Full Bio »